dcernst/PinyonsPines/course2023.md

 - **Mile 173:** Happy Jack Lodge.
 Restaraunt and store.
 - **Mile 175.5:** Mustang Gas Station.
 Very friendly staff.
 - **Mile 188:** Kehl Spring Campground.
 Sometimes there is a portable water tank at campground host.
 There is a spring uphill and west of entrance to campground.
 - **Mile 203:** Aspen Spring.
-Usually flowing.Water needs to be filtered/treated.
+Usually flowing.
+Water needs to be filtered/treated.
 - **Mile 211:** Water in Clear Creek at bottom of Barbershop Canyon.
 Water needs to be filtered/treated.
 Climb up out of Barbershop Canyon.
 - **Mile 217.5:** Instead of crossing over HWY 87, turn left and ride a short distance to ranger station.
 There is a water spigot behind the first building on the right.
 - **Miles 219-263:** Follow Arizona Trail.
 This stretch often takes longer than you'd expect.